My Shortlist

 Private school tuition can range from $5,000 to over $30,000 per year for day students.
 There are no public Montessori schools in Victoria, though some public schools use certain Montessori principles and materials.

 Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
+Other schools, though fewer, offer scholarships based on merit—for example, in academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
 You can also read specifically about preschool costs and funding.

 Below, you’ll find the range of costs for Montessori private schools and preschools in Victoria: